 Oracle Primavera Risk Analysis (OPRA) has been a staple of the project controls community for over 30 years — and for good reason.
 Nevertheless, we’re regularly contacted by project managers looking to switch from OPRA to Safran Risk.

-All the same, the prospect of migrating your entire project portfolio to a completely new system is a daunting one.
+All the same, the prospect of migrating to a completely new system is a daunting one.
 So much so that you might consider sticking with your existing risk management platform simply because it’s easier than trying to get to grips with a completely new UI; not to mention far less time-consuming than transferring across thousands of individual activities.
 This is a false economy.

 An unsuitable or poorly configured risk management system can negatively impact everything from the accuracy of schedule/cost forecasts, to your ability to establish appropriate contingencies for project risk.